SMAC-Group/course_intro_statistics/chapters/chapter2.md

 <choice id="chap2_exc2">
 <opt text="When it is reasonable to assume that there are no outliers."> Nope, if the sample size is small we also need the empirical distribution to be reasonably close to a normal distribution. </opt>
 <opt text="When it is reasonable to assume that the sample distribution is at least approximately normal with not many outliers."> Nope, these outliers can potentially have a very large impact! </opt>
-<opt text="When it is reasonable to assume that there are no outliers and the sample size is sufficiently large" correct="true"> Indeed, if the sample size is large enough, then we don't require the sample distribution to be close to a normal because of the Central Limit Theorem. </opt>
+<opt text="When it is reasonable to assume that there are no outliers and the sample size is sufficiently large" correct="true"> Indeed, if the sample size is large enough, then we don't require the sample distribution to be close to a normal because of the central limit theorem. </opt>
 <opt text="We need the following: (1) it is reasonable to assume that there are no outliers, (2) the variances of the two groups are known to be the same (or at least it is reasonable to assume that this is the case)."> Nope, if the sample size is small we also need the empirical distribution to be reasonably close to a normal distribution.
 The assumption that the variances are the same is not needed.
 </opt>
 </choice>